-After facing trials and tribulations aplenty during its first fifty years, The National Theatre settled into relative stability at the tail end of the 19th century.
-The fire of February 1885 was answered with yet another rebuild in October of that year.
-The new structure was an impressive five-story beauty built in the Italianate style that would (almost miraculously) remain relatively unaltered until 1922.
-Other major improvements included comfortable seats, better carpeting, and, most importantly of all, electric lighting.
+After facing many trials and tribulations during its first fifty years, The National Theatre settled into relative stability at the tail end of the 19th century.
+The fire of February 1885 was answered with yet another rebuild in October of that year, which yielded an impressive five-story beauty built in the Italianate style that would remain relatively unaltered until 1922.
+Other major improvements included comfortable seats, better carpeting, and, most importantly of all, electric lighting, which was rapidly replacing gaslight systems across the country.
 With that, The National was ready to enter a new era.

 By 1885, theatre had become big business in the United States and The National was a major hub for touring New York productions.
 This coincided with a growing White middle-class in Washington, D.C. that could afford to spend more money on evening entertainments.
-Despite competition from other establishments, The National continued to host major performances.
-The Metropolitan Opera brought celebrated productions of Faust, The Barber of Seville, and Carmen in 1904, the great John Philip Sousa appeared with his band in April of that same year, and two massive productions of the sword-and-sandals epic Ben-Hur wowed audiences.
-The famous Ziegfeld Follies, a music, dance, and comedy review that appeared annually in New York, were popular hits as well, despite (or perhaps because of) their risqué and controversial content.
+Despite competition from other establishments looking to benefit from that new wealth, The National continued to host many significant performances: the Metropolitan Opera brought celebrated productions of Faust, The Barber of Seville, and Carmen in 1904; the great composer John Philip Sousa appeared with his band in April of that same year; and two massive productions of the sword-and-sandals epic Ben-Hur wowed audiences.
+The famous Ziegfeld Follies, a music, dance, and comedy review that appeared annually in New York, were popular hits as well, despite (or perhaps because of) their risqué content.
+During this time, The National also started building a reputation as a premier pre-Broadway tryout site for productions looking to make it on the Great White Way; you can learn more about the pre-Broadway development process and some of the major productions to pass through The National by visiting Big Before Broadway.
 In addition to lavish productions and high-profile stars, The National continued to host major world leaders – or, in some cases, world leaders in the making.
 One of the most notable was future British Prime Minister Winston Churchill, who appeared in 1900 to give a lecture on his exploits in the Boer War in present-day South Africa.

-As usual, a regeneration of the building was inevitable, though for once it was not preceded by a major fire.
+As usual, a major building project was inevitable, though for once it was not preceded by a major fire.
 Instead, owner W.H.
 Rapley decided renovations were in order and closed the building in 1922.
-The final performance was followed by the orchestra playing “Auld Lang Syne” and a silent audience watching on as stagehands removed the last of the scenery.
-Despite this reverent send-off, the closure was short-lived: The National reopened later that year with new decorations and a reinforced roof (mandated after a collapse at the Knickerbocker Theatre killed several patrons).
-The renovated building remained as popular a destination as ever, hosting such stage luminaries as Talluah Bankhead, Frederic March, Montgomery Clift, and the great Helen Hayes, a Washington, D.C. mainstay whose name now graces the highest awards available in Washington theatre.
+The final performance was apparently followed by the orchestra playing “Auld Lang Syne” and a silent audience watching on as stagehands removed the last of the scenery.
+The closure was short-lived: The National reopened later that year with new decorations and a reinforced roof, which wsa mandated after a collapse at the Knickerbocker Theatre in Washington killed several patrons.
+The renovated building remained as popular a destination as ever, hosting such stage luminaries as Talluah Bankhead, Frederic March, Montgomery Clift, and the great Helen Hayes, a Washington, D.C. mainstay whose name now graces the highest awards available in Washington theatre; you can learn more about Hayes by visiting her page on The National’s Leading Ladies site.
 After so many decades of turmoil, The National finally appeared to be on stable ground.

 From the Archives